 God of Colors. . . .
 Vivenna thought with a sick feeling in her stomach.

-“I’m damned,” Lemks whispered.
+“I know it was wrong,” Lemks whispered.
 “But. . .I felt so powerful.
 I could make the very dust of the earth obey my command.
 It was for the good of Idris!
-Men with Breath are respected here in Hallendran.
+Men with Breath are respected here in Hallandren.
 I could get into parties that I would normally have been forbidden.
 I could go to the Court of Gods when I wished.
 The Breath extended my life, made me spry despite my age.
 I. . . .”

 He blinked, eyes unfocusing.